Science cafes offer a sip of learning

 However, anyone with a venue, a speaker and a marketing plan can start one.
 On the sciencecafe.org website, an interactive map shows the location of cafes across the United States and around the globe from Islamabad, Pakistan, to Antwerp, Belgium, to the Hawaiian islands.

-Some cafes have cropped up in bookstores, theaters and high school campuses.
+Some cafes have cropped up in bookstores, theatres and high school campuses.

 In Viera, Florida, about 60 mostly retirees regularly pack a pizzeria to hear speakers from the well-regarded Brevard Zoo or NASA’s nearby Kennedy Space Center.
 In Daytona Beach, scientists from the internationally known Embry-Riddle Aeronautical University draw standing-room-only crowds at a local coffee shop.